zhouzhiwen2000/LIV_handhold/README.md

 # [LiDAR_Inertial_Visual_Handhold](https://zhuanlan.zhihu.com/p/670136001)

 ### News
+* **Apr.
+04, 2025** - Add support for multiple cameras.
 * **Mar.
 24, 2025** - Open-sourced the UAV platform with hard-sync LIV sensors used in [FAST-LIVO2](https://github.com/hku-mars/FAST-LIVO2). 🎉
 * **Oct.
-27, 2024** - Add modified livox_ros_driver2 with time sync support for Mid360.
+27, 2024** - Add modified `livox_ros_driver2` with time sync support for Mid360.
 * **Oct.
 11, 2024** - Add support for other pixel formats besides RGB8 (e.g., BayerRG8, BayerRG12Packed).
 * **Oct.
-03, 2024** - Add ARM support, fix the camera driver startup and shutdown bug, remove the SerialNumber dependency, resolve the auto-exposure mode switching issue, and add a TriggerEnable interface to allow testing the camera without the PPS signal.
+03, 2024** - Add ARM support, fix `mvs_ros_driver` startup and shutdown bug, remove the SerialNumber dependency, resolve the auto-exposure mode switching issue, and add a TriggerEnable interface to allow testing the camera without the PPS signal.
 * **Jul.
 15, 2024** - Fix the bug related to LiDAR (IMU) timestamp compensation in the `livox_ros_driver`, remove the dynamic library dependency from `mvs_ros_driver`, and enable this synchronization scheme to use the official `livox_sdk`.
 * **Jun.
 28, 2024** - Update reproduction videos and some important notes.
 * **May.
 27, 2024** - Fix a bug in the calculation of the synthetic GPRMC timestamp, which could cause timestamp rollback.
 Additionally, we add checksum verification for GPRMC.